 triggerStatus is invalid

-Table 6.10.2.3.2-1 Event Collection – setEventCollectionTriggers capability

-6.10.2.3.3 Post-Conditions
+6.10.3.3.4 Post-Conditions

 After the successful creation of event collection triggers, when the defined event happens at the collectingEntity, and when the event collection trigger status is ACTIVE, the collectingEntity shall collect the event.
 The supporting service shall send a recordEvent message to the Event Collection entity.